 "Setup was unable to use the existing partition because the system volume does not contain the required free space"

-You might also have the same doubt why a 150GB partition with 149.9GB free space doesn't contain the required free space to install Windows 8, right?
+See the above figure!
+You may have a doubt why a 150GB partition with 149.9GB free space doesn't contain the required free space to install Windows 8.

 2. Under Legacy BIOS boot mode, the system partition is called system reserved partition, while in UEFI boot mode, it is called EFI system partition.

-To Install or Reinstall Windows to Overwrite Old System
+Case 1: Install or Reinstall Windows 10 to Overwrite Old System

-If you plan to install or reinstall new Windows to overwrite your old system, there are 2 choices for you.
-One is to delete or format the system partition, and the other is to delete all contents saved in system partition.
+If you plan to install or reinstall new Windows 10 to overwrite your old system, there are four choices for you.

-If your Windows is still bootable, please download and install MiniTool Partition Wizard, which is a free partitioning tool running on Windows platforms, to your computer.
+If your Windows is still bootable, please download and install MiniTool Partition Wizard, which is a professional partition manager running on Windows platforms, to your computer.
+And it allows you to delete/format/resize/extend partition, clone disk, rebuild MBR, recover lost partition, etc. To delete or format system partition, we suggest you free download this software for a try.

-Here, users just need to select the system reserved partition or EFI system partition, click "Delete Partition" or "Format Partition" feature from the left side, and finally click "Apply" button to make the change finally performed.
+Here, you just need to select the system reserved partition or EFI system partition, click "Delete Partition" or "Format Partition" feature from the left side, and finally click "Apply" button to make the change performed.

 However, if Windows can't start, you need to use MiniTool Partition Wizard Bootable Edition.
 It is embedded in the Professional Edition or more advanced editions.
 If you are not a Server user, you can buy the Professional Edition to get Bootable Edition.